zigaudrey/heidi-ColoringWidget-tools/README.md

-# heidi-ColoringWidget-tools
+# Heidi's ColoringWidget Conversion Tools
-Python script related to Heidi's ColoringWidget Flash App
+Scripts related to Heidi's ColoringWidget Flash App

 ## Picture Conversion Tool
 Turn a picture into a SOL file to resume or modify on the Flash App.